YerongAI/Office-Tool-docs/docs/usage/toolbox/windows.md

 ## Reset Software Protection service

-此功能会删除注册表中和 Software Protection 相关的一些 KMS 信息，例如 KMS 主机地址或一些续期策略。除此之外，如果 Office Tool Plus 检测到您的 Software Protection 服务被 `SppExtComObjHook.dll` 劫持，程序还会尝试解除劫持并删除 `SppExtComObjHook.dll` 文件。
+Some configuration information related to Software Protection in the registry will be deleted, such as the KMS host address and renewal policy.
+If Office Tool Plus detects that your Software Protection service is hooked by `SppExtComObjHook.dll`, `SppExtComObjHook.dll` will also be deleted.

-重置完成后，您可能需要重新设置 KMS 主机信息并重新激活 Office。
+After the reset is complete, you will need to set up the KMS host again and activate Office.

-::: details 适用情况
+::: details Applicable situations

-激活 Office 时出现以下错误代码：
+The following error occurs when activating Office:

-- 0x8007000D：数据无效
+- 0x8007000D: The data is invalid.
-- 0x8007007B：文件名、目录名或卷标语法不正确
+- 0x8007007B: The filename, directory name, or volume label syntax is incorrect.

 :::

 ## Rebuild Windows Activation Token

-此功能会尝试删除 `%SystemRoot%\System32\spp\store\2.0`（Windows Insider 为 `%SystemRoot%\System32\spp\store_test\2.0`）文件夹下的 `data.dat`, `tokens.dat` 和 `cache.dat`。
+The `data.dat`, `tokens.dat` and `cache.dat` files stored in the `%SystemRoot%\System32\spp\store\2.0` folder will be deleted.

-删除后，Windows 将会尝试重建这些文件，您的 Windows 激活状态可能会丢失（如果激活已绑定主板或微软账户则无需担心此问题），Office 也需要重新安装许可证并重新激活。
+Windows will try to rebuild these tokens, your Windows activation status may be lost (digital license activation will not be lost), and Office will need to reinstall the licenses.

-重建 Windows 激活令牌后，请稍等几分钟，然后再继续激活操作。
+Please wait a few minutes while Windows rebuilds the activation token before doing other activation operations.

 ::: warning Warning

-**除非明确要求，否则请勿随意使用此功能。**
+**Please do not use this function unless you have a clear need for it.**

 :::

-::: details 适用情况
+::: details Applicable situations

-激活 Office 时出现以下错误代码：
+The following error occurs when activating Office:

-- 0xC004E015：许可证使用失败
+- 0xC004E015: The Software Licensing Service reported that license consumption failed.
-- 0x8004E108：令牌存储中的令牌包含无效的哈希
+- 0x8004E108: The Software Licensing Service reported that a token in the Token Store contains an invalid hash.

 :::

 ## Reset system variables

-此功能会重置一些系统变量，例如 `%ProgramFiles%`, `%CommonProgramFiles%` 等系统变量。某些系统变量丢失时会导致 Office 安装程序或 Click to Run 服务无法正常工作。
+Some system variables will be reset, such as `%ProgramFiles%`, `%CommonProgramFiles%` etc. When missing some system variables, the Office Installer or Click to Run service may not work property.

 ::: warning Warning

-**除非明确要求，否则请勿随意使用此功能。**
+**Please do not use this function unless you have a clear need for it.**

 :::

-::: details 适用情况
+::: details Applicable situations

-- 使用 Office Tool Plus 安装或移除 Office 时出现错误提示：*The path is null or empty*
+- `The path is null or empty` error occurs when you are installing or removing Office using Office Tool Plus.

 :::

 ## Repair WMI components

-此功能会重新注册所有 WMI 组件。
+All WMI components will be re-registered.

 ::: warning Warning

-**除非明确要求，否则请勿随意使用此功能。**
+**Please do not use this function unless you have a clear need for it.**

 :::

-::: details 适用情况
+::: details Applicable situations

-- 安装 Office 许可证时出现以下问题：
+The following error occurs when installing Office licenses:

-  - 无效类
+- Invalid Class.
-  - 0x80070057：参数错误
+- 0x80070057: The parameter is incorrect.

 :::